Air Bissau

-Air Bissau was the national airline of Guinea-Bissau, operating services from its base at Osvaldo Vieira International Airport in Bissau.
+Air Bissau was the flag carrier of Guinea-Bissau, operating services from its base at Osvaldo Vieira International Airport in Bissau.

 History

 Transportes Aéreos da Guiné Portuguesa (TAGP) was founded in 1960 to operate flights within Portuguese Guinea as its flag carrier.
 Services on routes from Bissau to external destinations like Dakar, Ilha do Sal and Praia were inaugurated not long after foundation.
 A de Havilland Heron and two de Havilland Dragon Rapides were operating on the routes by 1961.
 By 1968 the airline was operating two de Havilland Herons, three Dornier Do 27s, one Cessna 206, one Cessna 172 and one Auster.
 The Portuguese national airline, TAP took over some TAGP flights, operating them with Boeing aircraft instead of with TAGP's Cessnas.
 TAP operated from Ilha do Sal to Bissau with the Boeings, and TAGP would operate the return flight with its light aircraft.

 When Portuguese Guinea gained independence from Portugal in 1974 and renamed Guinea-Bissau, the airline was also renamed to Linhas Aéreas da Guiné-Bissau.
 The company was operating one HS-748, one Dornier Do 27 and a Cessna 206 at that time.

-By the mid 1980s the airline would be owned by the Palestine Liberation Organization (PLO), which at the time owned Maldives Airways as well.
+By the mid-1980s the airline would be owned by the Palestine Liberation Organization (PLO), which at the time owned Maldives Airways as well.
 The name of the airline was changed to Transportes Aéreos da Guiné-Bissau (TAGB).
 It operated services to Senegal, Cape Verde, The Gambia and Guinea, in addition to domestic services from Bissau to Bubaque.
 In 1988, a service from Bissau to Paris was inaugurated, as a joint-service with French airline Europe Aéro Service, operated with a Boeing 727 from the latter.
 The name of the airline was changed to Air Bissau, its final name, in 1989.